HexHive/FishFuzz/README.md

 FishFuzz is accepted in USENIX Security Symposium 2023 and will occur with the paper accepted in Winter cycle.

+TuneFuzz is accepted in SBFT24@Fuzzing Workshop and rank 2nd place in final competition.

+## SBFT24

+To address the compatibility issues with FuzzBench, we implement a new extension TuneFuzz based on FF_{AFL++}.
+We submit TuneFuzz to SBFT24@Fuzzing competition and won 2nd place.
+The source is available at tunefuzz_sbft24 branch, and the configuration can be found at https://github.com/HexHive/fuzzbench-TuneFuzz.

 ## Repo Structure
 ```
 FishFuzz/